Frequently Asked Questions

 What are the costs of checking account?

-A checking account is free, and there are no monthly fees.
-There is no charge for a debit card; checks are $12.50 for 25 checks.
+A checking account is free, and there are no monthly fees or initial deposit requirement.
+There is no charge for a debit card; checks are $20 for 25 checks or $32 for 100 checks.

 How can I access my account?